Chris Nicholl: Club career

+Nicholl established himself as a centre-half with Aston Villa.
 In a Division One game against Leicester City in 1976, he scored all four goals (two of them own goals) in a 2–2 draw.
 This was the second time that this feat had been achieved in the top tier English football and followed Sam Wynne's record during a 1923 fixture between Oldham Athletic and Manchester United.
+He captained the side to victory over Everton in the 1976–1977 League Cup after two final replays.
+Nicholl scored a 35-yard dipping shot in a 3–2 victory against Everton in the second replay of the League Cup final.